The 8 Best Credit Cards That Offer Hotel Free Night Certificates

 Marriott Bonvoy Boundless® Credit Card

 The Chase Marriott Bonvoy Boundless® Credit Card is the mid-tier card in Marriott's credit card portfolio with a much more palatable annual fee of $95 each year.
 But even with that smaller annual fee, the card still offers a lot of value that can easily offset it.
-Add in the free night certificate you get starting in your second year, and it is a great reason to keep this card in your wallet.
+Add in the free night certificate you get starting in your second year, and it can easily make sense to keep this card in your wallet.

-While the Boundless card offers a free night certificate like the more expensive Brilliant card, you have fewer choices: It is only valid for properties costing 35,000 Bonvoy points or less each night.
+When it comes time to use the free night certificate from your Boundless Card, you'll have fewer choices than the free night you get with the more expensive Brilliant.
+It is only valid for properties costing 35,000 Bonvoy points or less each night.

-With the ability to top off free night award certificates with up to 15,000 Marriott Bonvoy points starting sometime in April 2022, you could use the certificate plus 15,000 points to book a free night at any property that costs up to 50,000 points each night.
+With the ability to top off free night award certificates, you could use the certificate plus 15,000 points to book a free night at any property that costs up to 50,000 points each night.

-The card also earns 3x Bonvoy points for each dollar spent up to $6,000 in combined purchases each year at grocery stores, gas stations, and on dining, and 6x Bonvoy points per dollar spent at Marriott hotels.
+The card also earns 3x Bonvoy points for each dollar spent up to $6,000 in combined purchases each year at grocery stores, gas stations, and restaurants, and 6x Bonvoy points per dollar spent at Marriott hotels.
 You'll earn 2x points per dollar spent on all other eligible purchases.

 Finally, the card provides complimentary Bonvoy Silver Elite status and earns 15 elite night credits towards Marriott Bonvoy elite status each year you hold the card.